 The key is that Google and other search engines should be able to decipher accurate information about your multi-location business, regardless of whether you run two locations or 200.
 Here are some ideas on how to do multi-location SEO for your business.

-Ranking Your Business Locally Using SEO
+Ranking Your Business Locally In Search

-On Page Tips Multiple Location
+On-Page Tips Multiple Location

 For this example lets use a restaurant franchise in Texas and California;